mesosphere/spark-build/docs/user-docs.md

 Installing multiple instances of the DCOS Spark package provides basic multi-team support.
 Each dispatcher displays only the jobs submitted to it by a given team, and each team can be assigned different resources.

-To install mutiple instances of the DCOS Spark package, set each `framework-name` to a unique name (e.g.: "spark-dev") in your JSON configuration file during installation:
+To install mutiple instances of the DCOS Spark package, set each `service.name` to a unique name (e.g.: "spark-dev") in your JSON configuration file during installation:

 ```
 {
-  "spark": {
+  "service": {
-     "framework-name": "spark-dev"
+     "name": "spark-dev"
   }
 }
 ```